landbuland/landbuland.github.io/projects/DSE.md

 Author: Zihan Zhang

-These notes contains theroetical reports, real analysis and code translations.
+These notes contain theroetical reports, real analysis and code translations.

 ### Note 1 (topic: Foundation )
 A theoretical report on the Naive Bayes Classifier and its R realization.